Ignore the elevation profile here — my GPS receiver got a little freaked out by the canyon walls, so the elevation readings are not very accurate

-A relatively easy, >4 mile hike up a canyon in the lower San Gabriels to a 40-foot waterfall.
+A relatively easy, under-4 mile hike up a canyon in the lower San Gabriels to a 40-foot waterfall.
 This popular trail can get crowded on the weekends, but is still worth a visit – especially in the spring when wildflowers take over the lower portions of the canyon floor.
 Suitable for adventurous beginners, this trail has several stream crossings, and optional, moderate trails on fire roads and single tracks through some of the eastern nature preserve outside the canyon.
 A must-see for waterfall lovers, even if you have to fight for a good view.

 Eaton Canyon is one of those must-see hiking areas of L.A., both because the waterfall is actually impressive by San Gabriel standards, and that it’s so darn close to the city that you really don’t have any excuses not to go.
 The trail is easy to follow, and as long as you can hop across some boulders in a river (or have some hiking sandals to wade through), you’ll be just fine getting through the hike.